 - Although this really event is about taking part and completing the journey, we do have prizes for the fastest in each age group for both wetsuit and non-wetsuit swimmers.

-What pace should I put down when I enter?
+What Mile Swim Time should I submit when I enter?

 What time does the event finish?

-Swimmers will arrive at the finish between around midday and 3pm and prize giving will be held as soon as possible after the last swimmer is out of the water, back at the event HQ
+Swimmers will arrive at the finish between around midday and 3pm on Saturday and slightly earlier on Sunday up to approx 2pm and prize giving will be held as soon as possible after the last swimmer is out of the water, back at the event HQ

 Is there an age limit?